UnivParis1/autocomplete/readme.md

 ## Installation

-If you want to use the library in browser, just include the `autocomplete.js` and `autocomplete.css` into your HTML file.
+If you want to use the library in a browser, just include `autocomplete.js` and `autocomplete.css` in your HTML file.

 For `node.js`: